 If you’ve been following us for awhile, scavenger hunts are a big thing around here.
 We take color hunts to the playground.
-And search our town for different types of jack o’lanterns on a pumpkin scavenger hunt in the fall.
+And search our town for different types of carved pumpkins on a pumpkin scavenger hunt in the fall.
 Or create an amazing treasure hunt around the neighborhood for a little pirate’s birthday.
 I even plan them for different experiences on our vacations – museums, the zoo, hikes or even the beach.

 It turns out that our family loves scavenger hunts.
 This fun game lets us all enjoy an experience together.
 Any experience.
 Including taking a tour of our community’s Christmas light displays.